|

 Chapter II

-How America Became The Cradle For the Second
+How America Became The Cradle For the

-Coming of the Christ Puritans Become Pilgrims
+Second Coming of the Christ Puritans Become Pilgrims

-Hoping to find a place where they could worship without fear of
+Hoping to find a place where they could worship without fear

-vast land across the Atlantic Ocean journey of faith that would earn them the
+the vast land across the Atlantic Ocean journey of faith that would earn them

-name Pilgrims.
+the name Pilgrims.

 The Pilgrims Leave Holland

-For the voyage back to England the Pilgrims purchased a small ship
+For the voyage back to England the Pilgrims purchased a

-receiving the imprint of his face on her kerchief.
+the cross, receiving the imprint of his face on her kerchief.

-A "chronicle of those memorable circumstances of the year 1620, as
+A "chronicle of those memorable circumstances of the year

-So they left that goodly and pleasant city of Leyden, which
+So they left that goodly and pleasant city of Leyden,

-prepared for them a city (Heb.
+hath prepared for them a city (Heb.
 XI, 16), and therein quieted their

 spirits.

-When they came to Delfs-Haven they found the ship and all
+When they came to Delfs-Haven they found the ship and

-true Christian love.
+expressions of true Christian love.

-The next day they went on board, and their friends with them,
+The next day they went on board, and their friends with

-to many of them.
+last leave to many of them.

 The Pilgrim's tearful departure from